DataScienceLabFHSWF/CharismaAI/README.md

 # CharismaBERT
-This repository holds the code for the conference talk on charisma signaling in crises situations by Krügl et al. presented at the EAWOP 2023 in Katowice, Poland <br />
+This repository holds the code for the conference talk on charisma signaling in crises situations by Krügl et al. presented at the EAWOP 2023 in Katowice, Poland. <br />
 The provided notebooks finetune multiple BERT models that predicts charismatic leadership tractics in text.<br />

 If you would like to contribute to this project please refer to the [contributing page](contributing/general-info.md).